 France also exports automobiles, aircraft, plastics, chemicals, food, pharmaceuticals, machinery and transport equipment.

-Do you know any fun or interesting facts about France we’ve not mentioned?
-Share them here in the comments section below!
+Do you know any fun facts about France?
+Share them in the comments below!